zacharygriffee/dagify/readme.md

 - **Lazily creates nodes:**
   When a property is accessed on the factory, it calls `createNode(value, deps)` to create a new node and caches it.
   - For computed nodes (when `value` is a function), the supplied dependencies (`deps`) are applied.
-  - For non-computed nodes (when `value` is not a function), dependencies are ignored.
+  - For stateful nodes (when `value` is not a function), dependencies are ignored.
+Instead, the second argument is interpreted as an optional activator function that is invoked when a node is created.
 - **Supports iteration:**
   The proxy implements the iterator protocol, yielding sequentially created nodes (up to a maximum specified by the `max` parameter).
-  > **Note:** In indexed mode, once the maximum number of nodes is reached (for example, using an array destructuring like:
+  > **Note:** In indexed mode, once the maximum number of nodes is reached (e.g., using an array destructuring like:
   > ```js
   > const [...nodes] = nodeFactory("hello", 1000);
   > ```
   > Dagify simply stops creating new nodes rather than throwing an error.
 - **Provides a clear method:**
   The factory exposes a `clear()` method that deletes all cached nodes.
 For each deleted node, if it has a `complete()` method, that method is invoked before removal.

+**Parameter Details:**

+- For computed nodes:
+  - The first argument is a function.
+  - The second argument is treated as an array (or single dependency) to be passed to node creation.
+- For stateful nodes:
+  - The first argument is any non-function value.
+  - The second argument is treated as an optional activator function.
+    If the activator is not supplied, a default identity function is used.
+- If the second argument is a number, it is interpreted as the maximum number of nodes (`max`).
+If `max` is not supplied, it defaults to 1000.

 **Example Usage:**